CodeWarbler/codewarbler.github.io/README.md

 **What's with all the bird names?**

 I like birds, and names are hard.
-At the moment, I'm fond of the Gray Catbird and the New Zealand Bellbird (korimako).
+At the moment, I'm listening to the gray catbird that sits in the azalea outside my office.

 ## About